joe-dil/DataViewer/notes.md

 ## Areas for Improvement

-1. **Code Duplication**: Some boundary checking logic could be extracted into helper functions
+1. **Magic Numbers**: Some constants could be better defined and documented
-2. **Magic Numbers**: Some constants could be better defined and documented
+2. **Error Recovery**: Some error conditions could be handled more gracefully rather than just displaying messages
-3. **Error Recovery**: Some error conditions could be handled more gracefully rather than just displaying messages
+3. **Secondary Sort Keys**: Could implement more sophisticated tie-breaking for frequency analysis views

 ## Known Issues
 - None currently identified